 Here's the Blue Borage method:

-- Decide what you want: book a consultation and we brainstorm together.
+- Book a consultation and we brainstorm together.

-- Implement: this is the fun bit - making soil, building a garden, growing plants, working with your staff to grow the kind of garden you all want to enjoy.
-This can be a working bee style installation, or a series of workshops where small steps are ticked off one by one.
+- Plant the garden beds: this is the fun bit - making soil, shopping for plants, growing food, enjoying the harvests.
+This can be a working bee style installation or a series of workshops where small steps are ticked off one by one.

-- Document: keep track of how things are growing, what people enjoy, and what plants suit your location.
+- Keep track of how things are growing, what people enjoy, and what plants suit your location.

-- Reflect: periodically review your processes and plan for the following season.
+- Do a seasonal review of your processes and plan fresh plants for the next few months.

 Interested in learning more?

-The first step is to book a quick zoom call to chat about your setting - this first conversation is free of charge.
+The first step is to book a quick zoom call to chat about your situation.